seathasky/FF14-MAC_ModSupport/README.md

 <h3>WARNING:
 Performance may vary, and M1 users have reported that they are doubling fps, but using this method has no guarantee!
 This guide is a 100% manual install guide.
 If you need assistance, post on the issue tracker.
-Some steps may require a FF14 Windows game license to work fully.</h3>
+Both Mac and Windows licenses will work but a Windows license is preferable.</h3>

 ------------------------------------------------------------------------------------------------------------
 Mac Mod Update News: